thomasloven/hass-favicon/README.md

 - Press submit

 - Refresh the page.
-Make sure to clear the cacke of your browser to get the new icons.
+Make sure to clear the cache of your browser to get the new icons.

 ![integration](https://user-images.githubusercontent.com/1299821/65991117-1d068900-e48d-11e9-9002-f2253fafa190.gif)